 - Be available.
 They may not always want to talk, but they shouldn’t have to compete for our attention either.

-- Don’t take things personally that they say and do, and choose your battles wisely.
+- Don’t take things personally that they say and do.

 The lasting impact of bridge-building

 The concept of “bridges” is simply about seeking understanding and the ability to reach out from both ends of the bridge.

 But you’re going to have to be the one to initiate the process.

 Because even though they want the connection, they don’t always know how.

 They won’t have the master blueprint in mind – that’s your job.

 Also: It’s been a while since we’ve been on their end, and it can be hard to put ourselves in their shoes–

 –but we must try.